 Once you have your Very Disappointed cohort, you can then look at who those people are (persona-wise) and what it is they value most about your product.
 From there, you can then extrapolate based on those personas and figure out approximately how many people like that exist, which gives you your Total Addressable Market (TAM).

-The tactic may sound a bit abstract right now, so let’s put it in practice.
+The tactic may sound a bit abstract right now, so let’s put it into practice.
 Let’s say you have a hotel recommendation app that has been downloaded by 1,000 people.
 Of those users, 300 said they’d be Very Disappointed if the app stopped working.
 Those 300 people represent a snapshot of your target market.
 Therefore, you can then look at those 300 people and figure out what they have in common persona-wise.

-Armed with the knowledge that these 300 people tend to be millennials who travel at least twice per month for business or are wealthy individuals in their 40s that vacation at resorts for at least three weeks per year, you can then calculate a TAM for those two personas.
+Armed with the knowledge that these 300 people tend to be millennials who travel at least twice per month for business or are wealthy individuals in their 40s who vacation at resorts for at least three weeks per year, you can then calculate a TAM for those two personas.

 While it may be disappointing to realize that your widget isn’t going to become a necessity for every human being with an Internet connection, trying to satisfy everyone simultaneously is a recipe for failure.
-Instead, by doubling down on the people that truly value your product you can invest in features and improvements that they appreciate and thereby attract more people similar to those initial fans.
+Instead, by doubling down on the people that truly value your product, you can invest in features and improvements that they appreciate and thereby attract more people similar to those initial fans.

 Becoming a vital resource for millions of people is actually a better outcome than being a take-it-or-leave-it option for billions when you’re talking about a SaaS business that needs recurring revenue and happy subscribers to stay afloat and grow.

-Superhuman’s founder and CEO Rahul Vohra believe the path to success is focusing on that core group of dedicated users to understand what they love and make it even better combined with addressing what’s holding back on-the-fence users that also fall into your identified personas.
+Superhuman’s founder and CEO Rahul Vohra believe the path to success is focusing on that core group of dedicated users to understand what they love and make it even better, combined with addressing what’s holding back on-the-fence users that also fall into your identified personas.
 Your product roadmap should then be evenly divided between those two objectives.

 People buy lots of things, and they buy them for a lot of different reasons.
-Sometimes it’s because they want it, while other times they need it (or at least feel like they need it).
+Sometimes it’s because they want it, while other times, they need it (or at least feel like they need it).
 This is what distinguishes a luxury item from a necessity.

 A luxury may bring customers joy, happiness, or satisfaction.
 But without it, life would still be just fine.
 A necessity, on the other hand, is something a customer either can’t live without or really wouldn’t want to give up.
 There are plenty of product categories where seemingly similar offerings may fall into either of these camps.